blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/api/health-bar.md

 ### `void SetAvatar(Texture _texture)`

-Sets the avatar texture when `Show Avatar` is enabled in [Overhead Settings].
+Sets the avatar texture when `Show Avatar` is enabled in [OverheadSettings].

 ---